mehmandarov/mehmandarov.github.io/_posts/2024-03-30-remote-dev-mode-quarkus.markdown

 You can choose whether to update the debug ports for all applications in the cluster or for all applications except one, which will get the default port.

-Now, you will need to rebuild your Docker images, restart them, and re-initiate the remote development mode for each container.
+Now, you will need to rebuild your apps and re-initiate the remote development mode for each container.
 And, voilà, everything works!

 **_One last note_**: Please ensure you do not use the remote development functionality in the production environment.

 ## Conclusion
-A tiny config update brings back the development joy of using remote development mode for more than one container simultaneously. **_Happy coding!_**
+A tiny config update brings back the development joy of using remote development mode for more than one container simultaneously.

+**_Happy coding!_**

 [1]: https://quarkus.io/guides/maven-tooling#dev-mode/
 [2]: https://quarkus.io/guides/maven-tooling#remote-development-mode